dm4th/personal-website/info/about-me/san-francisco.md

 I moved into a house in the Mission neighborhood with three roommates, including my younger cousin Drew, as well as Chris and Tarek.
 We quickly formed a strong bond during the months we spent together in lockdown.
 Despite the challenges brought about by COVID-19, I adapted well to living in a new city because everyone else was also confined to their homes.
 Maintaining long-distance communication with old friends became easier, and my girlfriend Maggie joined me in San Francisco, living just a few blocks away in the Castro neighborhood.
 Having her by my side made the transition and life during this time much more enjoyable.

 I lived with these roommates for two years, appreciating the youthful energy they brought into my daily routine.
-However, by August 2022, I felt the need for more privacy and moved out, coinciding with a decline in motivation at my job at Action.
-I truly loved the Mission neighborhood, and I highly recommend it to anyone considering a move to San Francisco from out of town.
+However, by August 2022, I felt the need for more privacy and moved out.
+I truly loved the Mission neighborhood.

 # The Richmond and Maggie